-In automotive engineering, this can be engine cooling or brake cooling, but it can just as easily be the air conditioning of the passenger compartment, which must be cooled in summer and heated in winter.
+In the automotive sector, this can be engine cooling or brake cooling, but it can just as easily be the air conditioning of the passenger compartment, which must be cooled in summer and heated in winter.

 In addition to transporting heat, thermal management also serves to optimize performance and minimize consumption.
 In a transmission, for example, the heat generated must be dissipated, and at the same time the lubrication of all gears and bearings must be ensured.
 If there is too much oil in the transmission chamber, the efficiency of the transmission will drop.

 Heat is mostly transported from one body to another by forced convection.

 In heat exchangers, heat is exchanged between two material flows, e.g. air and cooling water.
 In an intercooler, EGR cooler or air conditioning unit (condenser), heat is also transferred from one medium to another.